hoandang/wordpress-modern/README.md

 - Business logic in `Models/`.
 - Views in `Views/`.
 - Ajax calls in `ajax.php`.
 - External scripts in `scripts.php`.
-Try to use CDN.
-Including internal js files with care, only load them if the page needs them.
 - Create plugin if there is a need of using hook or filter.
 - Put helpers and utilized functions in `helpers.php`.
 The benefit of using global functions is that we can use those in twig view and closures easily.